Friday, August 4, 2023

 The picture above freezes action with Zachery in the air just as he snags the ball with his right hand.
 When he landed, he was still clutching the ball and managed to get at least one foot in bounds, which is all he needed to secure the takeaway.
 Intended Rebels receiver Scott Chapman (88) appears in perfect position to haul in the pass … if not for Zachery.

 Eric Watt himself said Nick Zachery was the best athlete he ever played against.
-And that included Eric’s four seasons of college.
+And that includes Eric’s four seasons of college and another in the professional Italian Football League.

 As for Watt, the other “best” player in the state (in Chris Bell’s assessment) who played in that game, the Rebels quarterback did his best to rise to the occasion.